djeebus/resume/resume.md

 - Forms are completely dynamic (all pages and items on pages are user configurable).
 Logic can often create very complex cascades of actions.
 A task executor processes all of them before committing the results to a database, to ensure that no rules were violated
 - Payment services integrated with include: PayPal, Payflow Pro, Authorize.Net, and Stripe
 - Integration points include API, webhook at the page or form level, SAML, or spreadsheet upload
 - Reports can be built using the same type of expressions as the rules.
-Reports are compiled down to database expressions
+Reports are compiled down to database expressions.
+- Some of the reporting engine was written in golang, everything else was python.

-**Keywords:** AIOHTTP, Ansible, asyncio, AWS, Celery, CloudFront, Docker, EC2, Gunicorn, JSON Schema, JSON Web Tokens, Proxmox, PyCharm, [pyramid](https://trypyramid.com/), Python 3, bash, React, Redis, [ReportLab](https://www.reportlab.com/), [RethinkDB](https://rethinkdb.com/), SOAP, TeamCity, tox, TypeScript, GitHub
+**Keywords:** AIOHTTP, Ansible, asyncio, AWS, Celery, CloudFront, Docker, EC2, Gunicorn, JSON Schema, JSON Web Tokens, Proxmox, PyCharm, [pyramid](https://trypyramid.com/), Python, bash, React, Redis, [ReportLab](https://www.reportlab.com/), [RethinkDB](https://rethinkdb.com/), SOAP, TeamCity, tox, TypeScript, GitHub

 ### **Team Lead, SurveyMonkey** (2013-2016; San Mateo, CA) [3y, 7m]